-There are numerous technical components of on-page SEO for eCommerce that should be optimized to increase your organic traffic.
+There are numerous technical components of on-page SEO for eCommerce websites that should be optimized to increase your search traffic.
 Let’s review the basics to help you get started.

-There are a host of ways to optimize eCommerce SEO on your product pages.
-Making sure you use keywords relatable to your product pages is just the tip of the iceberg.
-Try assessing your website’s pages from your customers’ perspective.
+There are a host of ways to optimize eCommerce SEO on your product page.
+Making sure you use the right keywords most relatable to your product page is just the tip of the iceberg.
+Try assessing your website’s product pages from your customers’ perspective.
 Do they effectively take them through the buyers’ funnel?
 How easy or difficult is it to navigate your products?
-Thinking about making your customers’ experience more enjoyable on your product pages influences on-page SEO for eCommerce.
+Thinking about making your customers’ experience more enjoyable on product pages on your site influences on-page SEO for eCommerce.

 ‘Alt text’ looks something like this: img src=”bird.png” alt=”Rooster”.
-You can read the image of a bird, but the ‘alt text’ specifies a rooster.
+You can read the title tag as image of a bird, but the ‘alt text’ specifies a rooster.
 ‘Alt text’ generally contains fewer than 125 characters and describes both the image’s subject and context.

 Meta tags are snippets of text that describe a page’s content.
 They don’t appear on the actual page – only in the page’s source code.
 Title tags and meta descriptions are two important meta tags that influence on-page SEO.
 Also, try including relevant keywords in product descriptions and rich snippets.

 Search engines like Google love fresh and relevant content.
 A steady flow of favorable reviews and ratings that are keyword-rich are permanent website assets.
 Search engines crawl and rank these reviews so that shoppers can find them.
 Google also ranks businesses that respond to reviews higher than those that don’t, as it proves greater credibility.

 Users and search engines use links to find content on your website.
-Interlinking is the process of linking one page on your website to another and is key to search engine optimization for eCommerce.
+Interlinking is the process of linking one page on your website to another and is key to SEO for eCommerce sites.
 A search engine can’t find a page if there are no links to it.
 So if a blog post or page gets many links, this is a signal to Google that it’s an important or high-value article and will rank higher.

 Nothing drives on-page SEO success like providing relevant, precise answers with long-tail keywords.
-A properly formatted FAQ section improves customers satisfaction and SEO for your entire eCommerce website.
+A properly formatted FAQ section improves customers satisfaction and SEO for your category page and entire eCommerce site.
 Google values websites focused on helping customers, and providing information your customers commonly search for also encourages them further along the buyers’ journey.